gamerincarnate0/Python-RPG/README.md

-# Python RPG — Combat & Gameplay Guide
+# Python RPG: Combat & Gameplay Guide

 This project is a small Python RPG demo with a simple turn-based combat system.
 This document covers the combat mechanics, controls, and developer information (tests, balance, and tuning).